drvinceknight/pfm/book/tools-for-mathematics/08-statistics/why/main.md

 # Further information

-## What is the difference between the sample and the population variance and standard deviation.
+## What is the difference between the sample and the population variance and standard deviation?

 For a given set of $N$ values $x_1, x_2, \dots, x_N$ with mean $\bar x$ the sample standard deviation is given by: